eliezhao/moonbit-ic-cdk/README.md

 ---

+## 🛣️ Roadmap

+### ⏳ Next 1–3 months

+1. **JSON serialization support**
+   JSON will become the default serialization format for canister argument and return value handling, removing the need for developers to manually encode or decode data.

+2. **Enhancements to `ic-types-moonbit`**
+   We will expand support for all Internet Computer–specific types and provide better debugging utilities.

+3. **Improved support for `http_request` and candid types**
+   Moonbit-ic-cdk will prioritize features necessary for deploying canisters as websites, starting with better candid type support for the `http_request` endpoint.

+4. **Async support for canister-to-canister calls**
+   If MoonBit adds async/await primitives, we will extend the CDK to support asynchronous canister calls between MoonBit canisters.

+### 🔮 Future Plans (awaiting async support)

+1. Support for **Management Canister API**
+2. A **fully-featured CDK API** for stable memory, traps, cycles, and certified data
+3. A native **Candid parser and encoder/decoder** implementation in MoonBit

+---

 ## ⚙️ Usage

 Follow these steps to install the MoonBit compiler, clone the CDK repo, build the example canister, and deploy it on ICP: